blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/QOwnNotes+.md

 - Sentient and Semi-Sentient Beings
 	- Sentient beings do not believe in retributive justice, as they've transcended beyond that
 	- All beings are born semi-sentient

-- We do not process all the information at once
-	- For example,
-	- This is due to the [[Principle of Causality]].